(please cite it if you use this essay)

 To change the status quo, which discourages people from being nice and radical at the same time, we need better leadership and new norms.
 We need institutional recognition that working hard on other things is equally as valid as research and revenue-raising.
 This means redefining the criteria for academic promotion, for those who are in such positions (many are not).
-Although I am not a great supporter of the tenure system in North America, because it is exclusionary, a fourth criteria could be added to tenure criteria – some measure of goodness (the current three are research, teaching and service).
-This is not unproblematic (watch candidates for promotion, who have been told to do more service or to help others, suddenly step up, then drop off again once promoted!).
-Outside the constraints of the 6 year-to-tenure model in America there is more freedom to redefine these criteria for advancement and to embed these as a process, not as a hurdle.
+Although I am not a great supporter of the tenure system in North America, because it is exclusionary, a fourth criteria could be added to tenure criteria – some measure of goodness or collegiality (the current three are research, teaching and service).
+This is not unproblematic (watch candidates for promotion, who have been told to do more service or to help others, suddenly step up, then drop off again once promoted!).** Outside the constraints of the 6 year-to-tenure model in America there is more freedom to redefine these criteria for advancement and to embed these as a process, not as a hurdle.
 We actually have a weak version of this at my own university, where there are multiple criteria of performance assessed annually including ‘engagement’, and a workload model in place.

 This does not exhaust the discussion.
 There is much more to say about radical teaching initiatives for example (one of which I ran for 3.5 years) and ‘occupy’ campaigns.
 A fuller assessment the role of the radical academic in mainstream western society is not offered here.